cvxgrp/qcml/README.md

 assumes that all parameters and dimensions are defined in the local namespace.

+Finally, you can call

+    p.codegen("C", name="myprob")

+which will produce a directory called `myprob` with five files:

+* `myprob.h` -- header file for the `prob2socp` and `socp2prob` functions
+* `myprob.c` -- source code / implementation of the two functions
+* `qc_utils.h` -- defines static matrices and basic data structures
+* `qc_utils.c` -- source code for matrices and data structures
+* `Makefile` -- sample Makefile to compile the `.o` files

+You can include the header and source files with any project, although you must supply your own solver.
+The code simply stuffs the matrices for you; you are still responsible for using the proper solver and linking it.
+An example of how this might work is in `examples/lasso.py`.

+The `qc_utils` files are static; meaning, if you have multiple sources you wish to use in a project, you only need one copy of `qc_utils.h` and `qc_utils.c`.

+The generated code uses portions of CSparse, which is LGPL.
+Although QCML is BSD, the generated code is LGPL for this reason.

 For more information, see the [features](# features) section.

 Prerequisites